MrMirhan/bexy.app/README.md

 # For Final Explaination

 Bexy is a Trader Bot project to people who wants to Future trading on Binance.
-I'm making this project on my own for a month and it is working.
+I'm making this project on my own for 2 months and it is working.

-Bot is looking Stoch RSI datas for opening orders.
+Bot is looking Stoch RSI & MAC.D & Tillson T3 datas for opening orders.
 Bot can create successful and correct orders.

 This will be a platform that based on web.
 I'm continuing to develop this and this version is the working version of Beta version.